HENNGE/minisaml/docs/reference.rst

         Name of the attribute

     .. py:attribute:: value
+        :type: Optional[str]

+        Value of the attribute, if it has one.
+If the attribute has multiple values, the first one is returned.
+See :py:attr:`minisaml.response.Attribute.values` to get all values.

+    .. py:attribute:: values
-        :type: str
+        :type: List[str]

-        Value of the attribute
+        All values for this attribute, if any are given.

     .. py:attribute:: format
         :type: Optional[str]